CHTC/templates-GPUs/docker/hello_gpu/README.md

 ### Output
 The output should be similar to below.
-You can see a complete list of files expected in the output in the [expected output directory](./expected_output/)
 ```
 +-----------------------------------------------------------------------------+
 | NVIDIA-SMI 418.87.00    Driver Version: 418.87.00    CUDA Version: 10.1     |